kami-lel/kami-log-py/README.md

-todo option to use relative time todo option to omit date in time todo include logger name in the message todo add file handler option for getLogger
+todo option to use relative time todo option to omit date in time todo include logger name in the message todo use emoji if console supported todo use ascii coloring if console supported todo send to stdout & stderr separately todo add file handler option for getLogger
 -->